yoonsikp/kromo/README.md

 ```

 ## Runtime
 `kromo` is slow, just like how film photography used to be.
+Clone the repo, and get a blast from the past.